alechenninger/blog/posts/fakes.md

 }
 ```

-I used to fight with my tests really hard to avoid this overlap.
+I used to fight really hard with my tests to avoid this overlap.

 It was far more trouble than it was worth.

 The thing is, these aren't actually that redundant when you think about it.
 Remember, when you or
-your teammates writes code against that application service, you expect the class to adhere to its
+your teammates uses some class in your application, you expect it to adhere to its contract; period.
-contract; period.
-This is what your tests are testing–that the class implements its contract.
-How it
+This is what tests do–assert things implement their contracts.
+How they implement them doesn't
-implements it doesn't matter to your tests, and nor should it matter to you while your working with
+matter to your tests, and nor should it matter to you (otherwise, how can you hope to survive in a
-it (otherwise, how can you hope to survive in a complex code base if you have to keep the whole
+complex code base if you have to keep the whole thing in your head?).
+If one of these tests fail,
-thing in your head?).
-If one of these tests fail, yes, it's quite possible the problem is in another
+yes, it's quite possible the problem is in another class instead of the one under test.
+But as we
-class.
-But you should also have tests against that other class.
+discussed, you should also have tests against _that_ class.
 And if this case is missing, great!
-You found a bug!
-You wouldn't have found this bug (until production, if at all) if you replaced the
+You found a missing test, and a bug!
+You wouldn't have found this bug (until production, if at all)
-dependency with a mock, and what is the point of tests if not to discover bugs before production?
+if you replaced the dependency with a mock, and what is the point of tests if not to discover bugs
+before production?

 I also picked an extreme example.
 In practice, tests at lower levels get much more detailed,
-thoroughly testing all branches in your domain objects.
-Upper layers likely won't be able to reach
+thoroughly testing all branches in your domain objects, since that's where most of your business
+logic is (or should be) anyway.
+Individual upper layers likely won't be able to reach all those
-all those branches, and don't really need to try.
-As a result, you end up with a familiar test
+branches, and don't really need to try.
+As a result, you end up with a familiar test pyramid, with
-pyramid.
+lots of small, fast tests, and fewer larger, slow tests.

 <div class="separator" style="clear: both;"><a href="https://1.bp.blogspot.com/-3FD0rEPXtDg/X58wwHQqwdI/AAAAAAAAWdw/5tmFjNH0khojczBXEsslNYlfIVXnr7GXACLcBGAsYHQ/s0/Test%2Bpyramid.png" style="display: block; padding: 1em 0; text-align: center; "><img alt="" border="0" data-original-height="426" data-original-width="694" src="https://1.bp.blogspot.com/-3FD0rEPXtDg/X58wwHQqwdI/AAAAAAAAWdw/5tmFjNH0khojczBXEsslNYlfIVXnr7GXACLcBGAsYHQ/s0/Test%2Bpyramid.png"/></a></div>